truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

         doubleTapTemporarelyDisabled: false,
         interactionObjectActivated: false
     };

-    // This is a Webble specific info object that keeps track of what basic (non-value related) events that are firing
-    // in this webble.
-This is used in combination with $watch in webble development to be able to react properly to
-    // things of interest that a related Webble is experiencing.
-(Note: [] comment characters below does not mean Array)
-    // timestamp is used to separate two events of the same type happening twice
+	// Register Webble World Event Listener
+	// Register an event listener for a specific event for a specific target (self, other or
+	// all) (targetData can be set for slotChange as a slotName to narrow down event further)
+	// and the callback function the webble wish to be called if the event fire.
+	// The callback function will then be handed a datapack object containing needed
+	// information to react to the event accordingly. (see wwEventListeners_)
+	// if targetId is undefined the webble will be listening to itself and if the targetId is
+	// set to null it will listen to all webbles.
+	$scope.registerWWEventListener(eventType, callbackFunc, targetId, targetData);

+	// All callback functions are sent a datapack object as a parameter when they fire which includes different things
+	// depending on the event.
+The targetId post in these datapacks are only useful when the webble are listening to
-    $scope.eventInfo = {
+	// multiple webbles with the same callback. wwEventListeners_ = {
-            slotChanged: null, 			//As set: {instanceid: [Instance Id for webble getting slot changed], slotname: [Slot Name], slotvalue: [Slot Value]}
+		slotChanged:		 		Returning Data: {targetId: [Instance Id for webble getting slot changed], slotName: [Slot Name], slotValue: [Slot Value], timestamp: [a chronological timestamp value]}
-            deletingWebble: null, 		//As set: {instanceId: [Instance Id for webble being deleted], templateId: [template Id for webble being deleted]}
+		deleted: 	                Returning Data: {targetId: [Instance Id for webble being deleted], timestamp: [a chronical timestamp value]}
-            keyDownForWebble: null, 	//As set: {instanceid: [Instance Id for webble being selected], key: {code: [key code], name: [key name], released: [True When Key Released], timestamp: [when it happened as ms integer]}
-            duplicatingWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
+		duplicated: 	            Returning Data: {targetId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [a chronological timestamp value]}
-            shareModelWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
+		sharedModelDuplicated: 		Returning Data: {targetId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [a chronological timestamp value]}
+		pasted: 	                Returning Data: {targetId: [Instance Id for webble being pasted], parentId: [Instance Id for Webble that is pasted upon], timestamp: [a chronological timestamp value]}
+		gotChild: 					Returning Data: {targetId: [Instance Id for webble getting child], childId: [Instance Id for Webble that was pasted], timestamp: [a chronological timestamp value]}
-            pastingWebble: null, 		//As set: {childId: [Instance Id for webble being pasted], parentId: [Instance Id for Webble that is pasted upon], timestamp: [when it happened as ms integer]}
+		peeled: 	                Returning Data: {targetId: [Instance Id for Webble leaving parent], parentId: [Instance Id for Webble that lost its child], timestamp: [when it happened as ms integer]}
-            peelingWebble: null, 		//As set: {formerChildId: [Instance Id for webble being peeled], formerParentId: [Instance Id for Webble that was peeled from], timestamp: [when it happened as ms integer]}
+		lostChild: 		            Returning Data: {targetId: [Instance Id for Webble losing child], childId: [Instance Id for Webble that was peeled away], timestamp: [when it happened as ms integer]}
+		keyDown: 					Returning Data: {targetId: null[=UNSPECIFIED], key: {code: [key code], name: [key name], released: [True When Key Released], timestamp: [a chronological timestamp value]}
-            loadingWebble: null, 		//As set: [Instance Id for webble being loaded]
+		loadingWbl: 				Returning Data: {targetId: [Instance Id for webble that got loaded], timestamp: [a chronological timestamp value]}
-            mainMenuExecuted: null, 	//As set: {menuid: [menu sublink id], timestamp: [millisecond for when it happened]}
+		mainMenuExecuted: 		    Returning Data: {targetId: null[=UNSPECIFIED], menuId: [menu sublink id], timestamp: [a chronological timestamp value]}
-            wblMenuExecuted: null 		//As set: {instanceId: [Instance Id for the Webble executing menu], menuItemName: [menu item name], timestamp: [millisecond for when it happened]}
+		wblMenuExecuted: 	        Returning Data: {targetId: [Instance Id for the Webble executing menu], menuId: [menu item name], timestamp: [a chronological timestamp value]}
 	};

 -----------------------------------------------------------------------------------------------------------------